 Competitive applications for acceptance into the Meredith College Master of Science in Nutrition program meet the following conditions:

-Professional writing skills demonstrated in applicant essay and GRE Writing score
+- Professional writing skills demonstrated in essays and GRE Writing score.

 International and permanent resident applicants must also submit the following: